Skip to main content

 Under her leadership as a principal and through the hard work of committed teachers who embraced Dr. Marzano’s teacher evaluation model, her school rose from one of the state’s 300 lowest-performing schools to scoring in the top 10% in reading.
 This experience combined with her love of children and learning is the foundation of her strong commitment to supporting schools in their quest to improve student achievement.

-Jen Geoffroy, MEd, MA TESOL
+Jen Geoffroy, EdD

 Prior to joining Instructional Empowerment, Jen Geoffroy served the students of DC Public Schools in a variety of capacities for over twenty years.
 She began her career as an English as a Second Language teacher, transitioned to a fourth and fifth grade teacher, became an Instructional Coach, a Manager of the Instructional Coaching Program, and wrapped up her career in DC after nine years as an elementary principal.

 Jen is a native of Massachusetts and received an undergraduate degree in International Relations from Boston University.
-She holds two master’s degrees from American University, one in Teaching English to Speakers of Other Languages and one in Elementary Education, as well as a Executive Master’s in Leadership from Georgetown’s McDonough School of Business.
-Jen is currently completing her Ed.D. in Administration and Supervision at the University of Virginia.
+She holds two master’s degrees from American University, one in Teaching English to Speakers of Other Languages and one in Elementary Education, as well as a Executive Master’s in Leadership from Georgetown's McDonough School of Business.
+Jen completed her Ed.D. in Administration and Supervision at the University of Virginia.

-Faculty Coach
+Implementation Coach

 Stephanie Green, EdS